bailey13x/LOCK-API/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under a Custom License Agreement.
 See the [LICENSE](LICENSE) file for details.

 ---